liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Organization.rst

 algebraic systems), and IDA (for differential-algebraic systems).
-In addition, SUNDIALS also includes variants of CVODE and IDA with sensitivity analysis capabilities (using either forward or adjoint methods: CVODES and IDAS, respectively.
+In addition, SUNDIALS also includes variants of CVODE and IDA with sensitivity analysis capabilities (using either forward or adjoint methods: CVODES and IDAS, respectively).

 The various solvers of this family share many subordinate modules.
 For this reason, it is organized as a family, with a directory